ServiceStack/ServiceStack.Gap/README.md

 To illustrate this we'll encapsulate the [Http Benchmarks](https://github.com/ServiceStack/HttpBenchmarks) project into a portable embedded Native Desktop app that can be run locally.

-## Download Benchmarks Analyzer
+## Benchmarks Analyzer

+`BenchmarksAnalyzer.exe` lets you quickly visualize Apache benchmark outputs stored in plain `.txt` files or groups of benchmark outputs stored within `.zip` batches.

+### Usage

+By default `BenchmarksAnalyzer.exe` will scan the directory where it's run from, it also supports being called with the path to `.txt` or `.zip` files to view or even a directory where output files are located.
+Given this there are a few popular ways to use Benchmarks Analyzer:

+ - Drop `BenchmarksAnalyzer.exe` into a directory of benchmark outputs before running it
+ - Drop a `.zip` or folder onto the `BenchmarksAnalyzer.exe` to view those results

+> Note: It can also be specified as a command-line argument, e.g: "BenchmarksAnalyzer.exe path\to\outputs"

+### Download

-This app is available for download in a number of different flavours:
+The Benchmarks Analyzer app is available for download in a number of different flavors below:

 > **[BenchmarksAnalyzer.zip](https://github.com/ServiceStack/ServiceStack.Gap/raw/master/deploy/BenchmarksAnalyzer.zip)** - Single .exe that opens the BenchmarksAnalyzer app in the users browser